El Golfo: a village that is like something out of a painting

 - Salinas de Janubio

-A few miles south of Los Hervideros we find the Salinas de Janubio: an impressive salt cellar built in the late 1800’s and still in use!
+A few miles south of Los Hervideros we find the Salinas de Janubio: an impressive salt deposit built in the late 1800’s and still in use!

-It is part of the SPZ, a special protection zone, as it is home to special animal and plant species.
+It’s part of the SPZ, a special protection zone, as it’s home to different animals and plant species.
 (More info about Salinas de Janubio here: http://salinasdejanubio.com )